 Today, we are going to primarily focus on the basics found in the Player’s Handbook, but the following books are also considered “core” D&D books for character creation:

-- Dungeon Master’s Guide (for items)
+- The Dungeon Master’s Guide (for items and DM advice/guidance)

 - Tasha’s Cauldron of Everything (for the Artificer class and additional rules variants)